 The law views most legal settlements as a form of income to the recipient, and most settlement taxes fall under the category of income taxes.

 However, there are some settlements where this isn’t the case, including personal injury and wrongful death settlements, these are considered exempt from income taxes.
 So, you will not have to pay income taxes on your wrongful death settlement.

-All damages of a civil nature that compensate for a physical injury are tax-free.
-However, punitive damages, emotional damages, and interest are taxed.
+All damages of a civil nature that compensate for a physical injury are exempt from income taxes.
+However, punitive damages, emotional damages, and interest must have income taxes paid.

-When a settlement includes both physical and emotional damages, they are not taxable if the purpose of the settlement was intended to compensate for a physical injury as in a personal injury suit.
+When a settlement includes both physical and emotional damages, they are not taxable if the purpose of the settlement was intended to compensate for a bodily injury, as in a personal injury suit.
 Personal injury settlements are exempted from income taxes by the IRS.

-For most intents and purposes, wrongful death settlements are treated the same way as personal injury settlements when it comes to taxation.
+For most intents and purposes, wrongful death settlements are treated the same way as personal injury settlements when it comes to income taxes.

 Wrongful death actions are also considered an exception when it comes to the taxation of punitive damages.

-The I.R.C. § 104(c) states that taxation: “shall not apply to punitive damages awarded in a civil action…which is a wrongful death action.”
+The I.R.C. § 104(c) states that income taxes: “shall not apply to punitive damages awarded in a civil action…which is a wrongful death action.”